primaryobjects/quantum-tunneling/readme.md

 This document is an analysis of the probabilities of quantum tunneling to occur at various semiconductor barrier sizes with consideration for the current manufacturing process.

 The analysis includes a select data-set of 9 examples by year and semiconductor barrier size.
 The results of the analysis demonstrate insignificant effects from quantum tunneling for recent years.
-However, a significant increase in quantum tunneling probability within semiconductors begins to appear at year 2025.
+However, a probability of 2.68% for quantum tunneling to occur within semiconductors begins to appear at year 2025.

 ## Background